-To create a new authorization key in the Dashboard, visit the Authorization keys page for your app.
+To create a new authorization key in the Dashboard, visit the Authorization keys page of the Wallets section for your app.

 Click the New key button and copy and save the generated Private key.
 Privy does not save this key and cannot help you recover it later.
 You can also set a human-readable Key name.